Partners in Prevention: Pragmatic Steps To 21st-Century Public-Private Partnerships

 Senior Manager, International Trade & Energy Policy, Cisco

 Engaging industry is now essential in addressing transnational security challenges ranging from the proliferation of dual-use goods and technologies to trafficking in drugs, arms and other contraband.
 The Stimson Center and the National Foreign Trade Council invite you to a discussion on how government and industry can more effectively promote both security and economic competitiveness for sustainable public-private partnerships.

-About the Task Force: Following over 18 months of collaboration with high-tech manufacturers and service providers, transport and logistics firms, and insurance providers, Stimson’s Partners in Prevention Task Force issued its recommendations to US government and industry stakeholders for targeted, pragmatic steps to partnerships that better serve the interests of both constituencies.
-The Task Force was chaired by Jay Cohen (RADM, USN, Ret) and included business leaders with senior-level experience at organizations including Allergan, Liberty Mutual, Maersk Line, and the US Council for International Business.
+About the Task Force: Stimson’s Partners in Prevention Task Force was established to identify pragmatic steps that US government and industry stakeholders could take toward sustainable partnerships that better serve the interests of both constituencies.
+Chaired by Jay Cohen (RADM, USN, Ret), the group included business leaders with senior-level experience at organizations including Allergan, Liberty Mutual, Maersk Line, and the US Council for International Business.

 View video of this event below or here.